oeg-upm/DOI-Extractor-OEG/README.md

 - A results.csv, containing the title and the doi of every paper found, in addition to OpenAlex primary location attribute

-- A results.json, containing the same information as results.csv but in a json formal
+- A results.json, containing the same information as results.csv but in a json format

 ## Project Structure
 ```